 If you see a large meadow that meets the forest, set up your tripod and wait for the wildlife to appear.

 Harbison Meadow and Holzwarth Meadow, both located in the western section of the park, are not exceptions here.
-Elk frequent the area, offering a plethora of unique opportunities for the wildlife photographers to capture those up-close images.
+Elk frequent the area, offering a plethora of unique opportunities for the wildlife photographers to get those up-close shots.

 7. Sheep Lakes